 SUMMARY

 The use of DNA data is ubiquitous across animal sciences.
 DNA may be obtained from an organism for a myriad of reasons including identification and distinction between cryptic species, sex identification, comparisons of different morphocryptic genotypes or assessments of relatedness between organisms prior to a behavioural study.
 DNA should be obtained while minimizing the impact on the fitness, behaviour or welfare of the subject being tested, as this can bias experimental results and cause long-lasting effects on wild animals.
 Furthermore, minimizing impact on experimental animals is a key Refinement principle within the “3Rs” framework which aims to ensure that animal welfare during experimentation is optimised.
-The term ‘non-invasive DNA sampling’ has been defined to indicate collection methods that do not require capture or cause disturbance to the animal, including any effects on the behaviour or fitness.
+The term ‘non-invasive DNA sampling’ has been defined to indicate collection methods that do not require capture or cause disturbance to the animal, including any effects on behaviour or fitness.
 In practice this is not always the case, as the term ‘non-invasive’ is commonly used in the literature to describe studies where animals are restrained or subjected to aversive procedures.
 We reviewed the non-invasive DNA sampling literature for the past six years (346 papers published in 2013-2018) and uncovered the existence of a significant gap between the current use of this terminology (i.e. ‘non-invasive DNA sampling’) and its original definition.
-We show that 58% of the reviewed papers did not comply with the original definition.
+We show that 59% of the reviewed papers did not comply with the original definition.
 We discuss the main experimental and ethical issues surrounding the potential confusion or misuse of the phrase ‘non-invasive DNA sampling’ in the current literature and provide potential solutions.
 In addition, we introduce the terms ‘non-disruptive’ and ‘minimally disruptive’ DNA sampling, to indicate methods that eliminate or minimise impacts not on the physical integrity/structure of the animal, but on its behaviour, fitness and welfare, which in the literature reviewed corresponds to the situation for which an accurate term is clearly missing.
 Furthermore, we outline when these methods are appropriate to use.

 KEYWORDS: eDNA, animal behaviour, fitness, refinement, animal welfare

-DNA COLLECTION AND THE NON-INVASIVE MISNOMER
+INTRODUCTION

 DNA data are becoming increasingly important in animal biology 1, both for experimental and observational studies.
 This is partially driven by the progressively cheaper and more user-friendly ways of accessing genomic information 2.
 Analysis of genetic material provides data for myriad uses.
 In addition to analysis of phylogenetic relationships or population genetics, DNA analysis is required to determine basic information about individuals of many species 3.
-When DNA analysis is required for purposes such as sexing, kinship and differentiation between cryptic species prior to experimentation, the DNA sampling procedure could bias the results of the subsequent experiment.
+When DNA analysis is required for purposes such as sexing, kinship and differentiation between cryptic species prior to experimentation with the same individuals, the DNA sampling procedure could bias the results of the subsequent experiment.
 It is therefore essential to minimise the effect that DNA sampling can have on the fitness or behaviour of the subject being tested.
 Furthermore, ethical use of animals in experimentation is guided by the ‘3Rs’ framework of Refinement, Replacement and Reduction (e.g. 4).
 The impact of DNA collection is particularly relevant to the principle of Refinement where techniques with the lowest impact on the animal model should be used whenever possible.
 Refinement of experimentation is only possible when impact on the animal is accurately identified.